Strata Document Review – Condos and Townhomes in Victoria, BC

 • Are there any big accounts receivables (i.e. unpaid strata fees)?

-• Are there any questionable line items (i.e. Spending on automotive budget, travel expenses, etc.)?
+• Are there any questionable line items (i.e. spending on automotive budget, travel expenses, etc.)?

 Form B